-20 seeds The Champion Radish was a all American selection winner in 1957.
-It has a red skin with a white inside with a crisp crunchy spicy flavor.
+Here is the Champion Radish, Raphanus sativus.
+It was a all American selection winner in 1957.
+This classic radish has a red skin with a white flesh inside with a crisp crunchy spicy flavor.
+They get to 3/4 inches round but can get to 1 inch round.
+They are among the earliest variety to plant in early spring.
+They do have a bit of spiciness but often times they are mild.
+Great for salads and eating fresh!
 Radishes can be useful as companion plants for many other crops, probably because their pungent odor deters such insect pests as aphids.
-This is a great starter vegetable for new gardeners 40 days
+This is a great starter vegetable for new gardeners.
+Open pollinated, 40 days.

 See our Return & Refunds page for more imformation.

 See shipping page for more details.

 The timing of radish seed planting depends upon the specific radish variety.
 Annual or spring radish varieties grow best when sown in the spring two to three weeks before the last average spring frost date when soil temperatures reach 55 degrees Fahrenheit.
 Annual radishes also grow well when planted in late summer or early fall when temperatures drop below 65 degrees Fahrenheit.
 Winter or biennial radishes benefit from a mid to late summer planting timed so that they are ready for harvest at the first average fall frost date.